Illegal Possession of Wildlife That Has Been Killed, Injured or Captured | DefendCharges.ca

 Illegal Possession of Wildlife That Has Been Killed, Injured or Captured

-What are the potential consequences associated with a conviction for the illegal possession of killed, injured or captured wildlife?
+What are the penalties applicable to a conviction for possession of illegally killed, injured or captured wildlife?

 The breaking of the Act may result in severe financial penalties, potential jail time, the removal of any wildlife obtained illegally, the confiscation of any tools used in the offence, and the revocation of any hunting, trapping or fishing permits.